polymonster/premake-android-studio/readme.md

 }
 ```

-Resource files such as images and layouts must all be included from a sub directory named res:
+Resource files such as images and layouts must all be included from a sub directory named "res":

 ```lua
 files